goaround/gallery-block-lightbox/README.txt

 = When I click on a image, nothing happens =

-Check if you used the build in Gallery Block and if *Link to* is set to *Media File* in the *Block* sidebar.
+Check if you used the built in Gallery Block and if *Link to* is set to *Media File* in the *Block* sidebar.

 = Does it work for singe images? =